qiushiyan/old-website/content/post/enterprise-data-analysis-and-visualization-an-interview-study/2019-11-21-enterprise-data-analysis-and-visualization-an-interview-study.markdown

 summary: 'Reading notes on "Enterprise Data Analysis and Visualization: An Interview Study" by Sean Kandel, Andreas Paepcke, Joseph M. Hellerstein, and Jeffrey Heer'
 lastmod: '2019-11-21T18:42:03+08:00'
 bibliography: ../bib/enterprise-data-analysis-and-visualization-an-interview-study.bib
+draft: yes
 biblio-style: "apalike"
 link-citations: true
 ---

 *Enterprise Data Analysis and Visualization: An Interview Study* is an effort to penetrate into enterprises and glean real-world data science experience from analysts directly.
-By conducting semi-structured interviews with 35 data analysts, [Heer](#ref-2012-enterprise-analysis-interviews) ([2012](#ref-2012-enterprise-analysis-interviews)) provides insight on 3 archetypes describing different workflows and tasks given, common pain points analysts may encounter, future trends, etc.
+By conducting semi-structured interviews with 35 data analysts, Heer ([2012](#ref-2012-enterprise-analysis-interviews)) provides insight on 3 archetypes describing different workflows and tasks given, common pain points analysts may encounter, future trends, etc.

 # 3 Archetypes